A while ago, I developed some daily habits that improved my life in a hugely positive way.

 I sincerely hope that you will adopt one or all of these daily habits into your routine.
 The science shows that they will have genuine and tangible benefits to you.

-They will extend your life expectancy and make that life a life worth living.
+They will extend your life expectancy and make that life worth living.

 Be the person you want to be and reward yourself with the life you promised yourself all those years ago!